The exact non-Gaussian weak lensing likelihood: A framework to calculate analytic likelihoods for correlation functions on masked Gaussian random fields: Results

 Our example of one-dimensional posteriors suggests that a bias in the posterior mean can be caused when using a Gaussian likelihood, even with a fixed covariance.
-Meanwhile, the precision of parameter inferences using correlation functions does not seem to be influenced by the choice of a Gaussian likelihood instead of the exact one.
+Meanwhile, the precision of parameters inferred using correlation functions does not seem to be influenced by the choice of a Gaussian likelihood instead of the exact one.

 The impact of assuming a Gaussian likelihood instead of using the exact one on full multi-dimensional weak-lensing posteriors is difficult to capture at this point.
 This is because one would need the high-dimensional likelihood of all angular-separation bins and redshift-bin combinations for a given weak-lensing survey and be able to evaluate this likelihood for a large and also high-dimensional parameter space.
 With the current setup, likelihoods beyond a two- or three-dimensional one evaluated at a single point in parameter space are computationally very heavy due to the repeated retrieval of eigenvalues from large combination- and pseudo-$a_{\ell m}$-covariance matrices that themselves need to be recomputed for each point in parameter space.
-As we have seen for the two-dimensional example, the likelihood becomes quite complex in shape when going to higher dimensions, such that its behaviour and even more so the impact on the posteriors is at least difficult to extrapolate.
+As we have seen for the two-dimensional example, the likelihood becomes quite complex in shape when going to higher dimensions, such that its behavior and even more so the impact on the posteriors is at least difficult to extrapolate.

 Further investigations on how this could nevertheless be accomplished by speeding up the process or finding suitable approximations are left for future work.